NomicFoundation/hardhat/README.md

 A list of tasks to complete, mostly in priority order:

-* Truffle compatibility
-    - Create a link method in artficats.

 * Flatten
     - Understand solidity_flattener and mimic it if possible
     - Make a debugging flattener a la truffle-flattener